qlat/Descriptio-urbis-Romae/README.md

 ## About

-*(Please note that this is work in progress.)*
+*(Please note that this version is rather old by now.
+A new version with updated technology is in the works.)*

-The *Descriptio urbis Romae* (ca. 1450), written by [Leon Battista Alberti](https://en.wikipedia.org/wiki/Leon_Battista_Alberti) (1404–1472), explains how to create a map of contemporary Rome.
-This homonymous application implements the instructions and allows you to draw this map according to the known manuscripts.
+The *Descriptio urbis Romae* (ca. 1450), written by [Leon Battista Alberti](https://en.wikipedia.org/wiki/Leon_Battista_Alberti) (1404–1472), explains how to create a map of then contemporary Rome.
+This homonymous application implements the given instructions and allows to draw Alberti's map according to the known manuscripts.

-## Usage
+## Getting started

 ### Windows